Aus-PNG team treks Kokoda to support survivors of violence

 The team has been supported by many high-profile Australians, with donations coming in from 2015 Australian of the Year Rosie Batty and former Ambassador for Women and Girls Natasha Stott Despoja.

-In PNG, Trukai Industries Ltd has supported the team by donating water bottles and t-shirts.
+In PNG, Trukai Industries Ltd supported the team by donating water bottles and t-shirts.
 Trukai has been supporting Femili PNG for the past three years by donating rice to support women and children in Lae who have fled violent situations.

 Femili PNG is supported by the Australian Government in partnership with the Government of Papua New Guinea as part of the Pacific Women Shaping Pacific Development [Pacific Women] program.